 String fields converted to an array will have the same width.
 For instance, a string field with a width of 20 will have a dtype of <u20.

 Other field types not listed above, including raster and BLOB fields, are not supported.
-Geometry fields are also not supported, but multiple geometry properties can be added to the array using the special tokens listed below.
+Geometry fields are also not supported, but you can add multiple geometry properties to the array using the special tokens listed below.

 A tuple of the feature's centroid x,y coordinates.